 vii.
 Asset protection trusts permitted

-Delaware allows a grantor to create a self-settled or asset-protection trust, in which trust assets are protected even if the grantor receives money from the trust he/she has created.
+Delaware allows a grantor to create a self-settled or asset-protection trust, in which trust assets are protected even if the grantor receives money from the trust they created.
 A Delaware Asset Protection Trust is the perfect vehicle to shield assets if a grantor either owns substantial assets outright or the grantor is engaged in a high-risk profession or activity.

 viii.
 Trust distribution flexibility without court involvement

-Over the years, income beneficiaries of irrevocable trusts have seen their distributions decrease primarily due to declining income yields.
-As a result, Delaware’s laws allow trustees to redefine income in trusts to satisfy long-term growth goals and ongoing income needs of beneficiaries.
 Delaware has enacted the Total Return Unitrust Statute which gives trustees discretion to convert an income trust to a total return unitrust with proper notice to the current and remainder beneficiaries.
 If no one objects within 30 days of receipt of the notice, the trustee is permitted to convert the trust to a unitrust without court involvement.
 Under the law, the trustees invest the assets of the trust for the total return of the portfolio.
 Rather than distributing the income earned in the trust to the current beneficiary, the statute allows the trustee to pay a percentage of the value of the trust ranging between 3% and 5% as a unitrust payment to the current beneficiary.
-Also, Delaware enacted the “power to adjust” statute that grants a trustee discretion to allocate income to principal, or principal to income, to the extent the trustee considers that allocation necessary to administer the trust.
-Certain factors enumerated in the statute are relevant to the trust and its beneficiaries that the trustee must consider when it decides whether and to what extent to exercise the power to adjust.
+If desired, the total return unitrust can be converted back to an income trust with no court involvement.

 ix.
 Trusts can be perpetual

 Delaware allows the creation of trusts funded with personal property to remain in trust in perpetuity.
 Real property held in trust continues to be governed by a 110-year limitation, but this limitation may be avoided simply by placing real property in a limited liability company or family limited partnership because an interest in one of these entities is personal property under Delaware law.
-Greenleaf Trust Delaware, a Delaware limited purpose trust company, is regulated by the Office of the Delaware State Bank Commissioner.
-Greenleaf Trust Delaware is wholly owned by Greenleaf Financial Holding Company, a Delaware corporation.
-Greenleaf Financial Holding Company is also the sole owner of Greenleaf Trust, a Michigan non-depository trust bank regulated by the Michigan Department of Insurance and Financial Services.
-Both Greenleaf Trust and Greenleaf Trust Delaware provide various fiduciary and non-fiduciary services, including trustee, custodial, agency, investment management and other non-depository services.
-Greenleaf Trust and Greenleaf Trust Delaware offer personal trust, retirement plan and family office services to families and entities.

 DISCLAIMER